GigaHierz/co-operate-workshop/README.md

 ## Offsetting with the OffsetHelper

 So far the OffsetHelper has only been deployed on Polygon.
-But now it's almost ready.
+But now it's almost ready on Celo.
 This contract will make it even easier to retire carbon credits.

 What does it do in detail: